Carl-Gustaf M4 (CGM4) is a man-portable weapon system developed by Saab.

 Orders and deliveries of Carl-Gustaf M4 weapon system

-Saab secured a contract from the launch customer, Slovak Republic in September 2015, for the supply Carl-Gustaf M4 system.
+Saab secured a contract from its launch customer, the Slovak Republic in September 2015, for the supply of the Carl-Gustaf M4 system.

 In January 2016, Saab secured a contract worth approximately $164m (Skr1.4bn) to supply ammunition for the Carl-Gustaf weapon system to an undisclosed customer.
 A $14.5m (Skr122m) contract was awarded by the Swedish Defence Material Administration (FMV) in August the same year for the supply of Carl-Gustaf M4 ammunition.